Each of our hospital sites has its own car park. While we

 ITU / SCBU / neo-natal - Primary carers for those patients

-within the highlighted areas can avail of free parking.
+within the highlighted areas can ask for free

 Darlington Memorial Hospital and Bishop Auckland